 Philippe Starck ARA’ Table Lamp

-Materials: Chrome-plated metal base and rod.
-Die-cast “horn” in Zamak.
+Materials: Chrome-plated metal base and conical rod.
+Die-cast “horn” lampshade in Zamak, also in chrome.
 Pressed glass diffuser.
 Electronic transformer on plug.
-Porcelain socket.
+Porcelain GU4 socket.

 Height: 55 – 56,5 cm / 21.65 – 22.24”